emuell/afseq/docs/src/API/sequence.md

 > Create a sequence from an array of note values or note value varargs.
 >
 > Using `sequence` instead of a raw `{}` table can be useful to ease transforming the note
-> content and to explicitly pass a sequence of e.g. single notes to the note emitter.
+> content and to explicitly pass a sequence of e.g. single notes to the event emitter.
 >
 > #### examples:
 > ```lua